 Indeed, there appears to have been long-standing royal links between these three vills.
 Apart from the abovementioned simultaneous transfer to Ægelsius, the Domesday book records that the renders for Clent and Tardebigge were paid at Kingswinford.
 The most probable reason for such a practice is that they were all, at one time, in common ownership.
-It is possible that there are much more ancient links between Clent, Tardebigge and Kingswinford - and hence the pre-charter Swinford.
+It is possible that there are much more ancient links between Clent, Tardebigge and Kingswinford, and hence the pre-charter Swinford.
 These land units may, at one time, have been parts of a much larger (and probably quite ancient) estate that started to break up many years before the date of the charter, the charter representing only one step in the extended process of fragmentation.

 As the pre-charter Swinford was in royal ownership it seems very likely, in light of the foregoing observations, that Clent was also owned by the crown at the time of the charter.
 It was certainly a royal manor at the time of the Domesday survey.
 It was also the caput, or principal manor, of the Worcestershire hundred of Clent, which probably dates back at least to the mid-tenth century.
-Additionally, according to Currie (1998) Clent appears to have been the location of an early minster church (with dependent chapelries at Broom and Rowley Regis).
+Additionally, according to Currie (1998), Clent appears to have been the location of an early minster church (with dependent chapelries at Broom and Rowley Regis).
 Such churches were commonly sited within royal estates during the mid-Anglo-Saxon period.
 The evidence would therefore seem to imply that, by the time of the Swinford charter, Clent had been a royal land-holding for several hundred years.

 But what was the status of the land sandwiched between Swinford and Clent (i.e. Hagley and those parts of Pedmore that appear to have been excluded from the charter estate)?
 Was this land owned by the crown (indeed was it part of the pre-charter Swinford) or was it a separately held estate?
 Royal possession seems the most likely scenario, particularly when one considers Hemingway's (2005) speculation on the bisection of Wychbury hill fort by the, presumably later, parish boundary: "Perhaps Pedmore and Hagley to the south had been royal land given the division of the [Wychbury] hill fort between the two".
+This "royal land" may well have consisted of several discrete holdings, vills or estates-Pybba's Moor (Pedmore) and the putative Pybba's Hyll (Pepper Hill) perhaps belonging to one of them (see the discussion of waypoint 17 previously).